hatgit/hatgit/README.md

 I have over 24 years of experience in the financial markets, specifically in the derivatives and foreign exchange markets, I'm passionate about helping consumers and explaining financial market dynamics to traders.
 Millions of people read my content.
 I'm also actively involved in the finance industry, having attended over 40 industry events since 2007 as an exhibitor, panelist, and speaker.

 ## New Book On Prompt Engineering
 I am thrilled to share my new book, **Mastering Meta-Prompting: The Key to AI-Driven Success** 🚀, is now [available on Amazon](https://www.amazon.com/dp/B0C6PRFNL5)!

 <img src="https://github.com/hatgit/hatgit/assets/5213035/ce15c67c-7a98-475b-b8b6-d230190b4388" width="15%" height="auto">

+## New Chat-GPT Plugin Forex-Rates
-**Chat-GPT Plugin** I developed [Forex-GPT](https://forex-gpt.ai/), a plugin for Chat-GPT that interacts with forex market prices, available for developers as an unverified plugin (Forex-Rates).
+I developed [Forex-GPT](https://forex-gpt.ai/), a plugin for Chat-GPT that interacts with forex market prices, available for developers as an unverified plugin (Forex-Rates).

 ## Cryptography and Open-Source Contributions
 In addition to my work in the financial industry, I have a keen interest in researching cryptography and cybersecurity, particularly in relation to the rise of digital assets, web3, blockchain, and their convergence with AI, and the importance of consumer safety on the internet.